 Go shopping

-Salta is a nice place for shopping – whether you are looking for local specialties at a food market, or for souvenirs.
+Salta is a nice place for shopping, whether you are looking for local specialties at a food market or souvenirs.
 My favorite market in town is Mercado Municipal San Miguel.
-It’s a large indoor market where you’ll find all sorts of food stalls, with plenty of chances to grab something to eat; as well as souvenirs.
+It’s a large indoor market with all sorts of food stalls, with plenty of chances to grab something to eat and souvenirs.
 Besides, it is a nice place to spot a bit of local action.

-If you are just looking for souvenirs, the Mercado Artesanal is located in the center of Salta in a restored colonial mill-house.
-There you’ll find plenty of Andean style things such as hats, scarves, ponchos and what not.
+If you are just looking for souvenirs, the Mercado Artesanal is located in the center of Salta in a restored colonial millhouse.
+There, you’ll find plenty of Andean-style items such as hats, scarves, ponchos, and whatnot.

 Visit Cachi